Inpatient Rehab vs. Outpatient Rehab for Addiction Treatment

 Cons of Choosing an Inpatient Rehab Program for Addiction

-Thus, many people with substance abuse issues work.
-Taking time off from their jobs isn’t a problem legally.
+However, taking time off from their jobs isn’t a problem legally.
 Employers are required to extend up to 12 weeks off per year for substance abuse treatment to employees in need of it.

 However, many people don’t want to open that can of worms at their place of employment.
 They fear their bosses may view them differently and get angry with them, or that coworkers will find out about their personal problems.
-Furthermore, not everyone can afford to take lengthy periods of time off work either.
+Furthermore, not everyone can afford to take long periods of time off work either.
 Oftentimes, inpatient programs last from 28 to 90 days, or longer.

 Inpatient rehab can have both positive and negative effects on a client’s home life, too.
 For those with a family at home, a partner may be relieved to have more stability in the home during the struggling individual’s absence.
 In addition, spouses and significant others generally appreciate that their loved ones are getting help.